dragoon/yoda/README.md

 * In this interface th euser should have at least these possibilites :
   * Filter the diferent runs by date, commit identifier and author of the run
   * Delete a run
-* The user should be able to open at least two different runs in order to be able to compare them
+* The user should be able to open at least two different runs in order to be able to compare them.

+### Experiments
-  * To add : Detailed workflow on comparisons
+  * Detailed workflow on experiments